franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 - Filtering the Activity panel with options to either show everything, changes only or comments only.
 - Ordering to either newest on top or newest at the bottom.

+Please note that you can still configure the order of your work package comments in the Account settings (formerly called My Account).
+Changing the order directly in the Activity tab automatically applies to all work packages, exactly like it does if you do the same in the Account settings.

 ![Screenshot showing the new Activity tab with highlighted changes](openproject-15-0-activity-tab-highlighted-all.png)

 #### Emoji reactions to work package comments

-Many users have wished to be able to react to comments in work packages using emoji and with OpenProject 15.0 this is now possible.
+Many users have wished to be able to react to comments in work packages using emojis, and with OpenProject 15.0 this is now possible.
 In order to still keep it clear and concise, we have limited the emojis to eight helpful reactions:

 ![Example screenshot showing emoji reactions in OpenProject's work package comments](openproject-emoji-overview.png)